Virginia Books: The Best Books Set in the Old Dominion State

 Libby’s husband has been gone so long that she fears he’s in a Union prison camp.
 She barely has time to worry about this during the day because she’s running a grain mill with her teenage niece, a hired hand, and his wife.
 The Confederate Army is requisitioning everything they produce.
 The Shenandoah Valley around them keeps changing hands from North to South and back again, and each day, she fears waking to a battle at her front door.

 One day, she finds a gravely injured Union soldier at her neighbor’s house.
 While Captain Jonathan Weybridge of the Vermont Brigade should be her enemy, she’s aware that he’s also human.
-But is saving him worthy of the risk?
+But is saving him worth the risk?
 She could be charged with treason.
 On the flip side, maybe she could trade him for her husband?

 A real-life friendship across enemy lines inspired this novel.
 The author first learned of this story way back in 2002 and wrote about it for Reader’s Digest before expanding it into this full-length novel in 2025.